 - After a few days of its hatching, it then leaves the burrow and starts joining its mother or father to search for food.

 Where do Kiwis Live – Kiwi Bird Habitat

-- The natural habitat of kiwi birds is the forested regions of New Zealand.
+- The natural habitat of kiwi birds in the forested regions of New Zealand.

 - Regions with pockets of wetland vegetations and stands of trees running down to the river are their favorite places to live in.

-- Kiwi birds have their own territories, which they mark by leaving smelly droppings.
-They are very protective to their territories and patrol each night.
+- Kiwi birds have their territories, which they mark by leaving smelly droppings.
+They are very protective of their territories and patrol each night.

 - They dig many burrows in their territories.

 - Nesting barrows may be dwelled early in the season to become covered with plants at the entrance.
-It provides excellent camouflage at the time of females laying her eggs.
+It provides excellent camouflage at the time of females laying their eggs.

 - The normal biome of kiwi birds is the local woodlands that are today the spots covered with coniferous and kauri copal with shrub ferns covering the undergrowth.

 - Their other biomes are the temperate rainforests, subtropical forests, grasslands, and shrublands of New Zealand.